 - Albinism (lack of color, or pigmentation, in the skin)

-- A wide range of eye problems, including cataracts, strabismus and focusing problems
+- A wide range of eye problems in infants/children, including cataracts, strabismus and focusing problems

 - Inner ear problems, such as Meniere’s disease